naik-aakash/lobster-database-paper-analysis-scripts/README.md

 - [plotly 5.10.0](https://pypi.org/project/plotly/5.10.0/)

 ### Data generation
-- The `Lobsterpy_jsons.ipynb` script will run LobsterPy and store the results as JSON files (refer Table 1 of the manuscript for the description).
+- The `Lobster_lightweight_json_generation.ipynb` script will generate light weight lobster jsons that consists of lobsterpy summarzied bonding information, relevant strongest bonds, madelung energies of the structures and atomic charges (refer Table 1 and 2 of the manuscript for the description).
-- The `Lobsterschema_jsons.ipynb` script stores all the relevant LOBSTER computation files in the form of JSON using pydantic schema as implemented for atomate2 (refer Table 2 of the manuscript for the description).
+- The `Computational_data_generation.ipynb` script stores all the relevant LOBSTER computation files in the form of JSON using pydantic schema as implemented for atomate2 (refer Table 3 of the manuscript for the description).

+### Example data
+- The `Lightweight_jsons` Directory contains two sample files generated using `Lobster_lightweight_json_generation.ipynb`.
+- The `Computational_data_jsons` Directory contains two sample files generated using `Computational_data_generation.ipynb`.

 ### Technical validation
 You need to download the data from www.xxx.com first.